mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 {% include image.html file="isitketo-flyer.jpg" alt="Is It Keto Job Flyer" max_width="400px" class="img-border" img_link=true fig_caption="Job flyer I made for Is It Keto using a template from Canva" %}

 I received only one serious applicant, and their writing samples were just poorly-written school assignments, so we never even got to the point of a paid trial.

-Despite the poor results, I feel like I should have put more effort in here and tried additional colleges.
-It's impractical for most clients to physically put up fliers at top-tier colleges, so it might provide access to high-quality writers that nobody else is reaching.

 ## Soliciting from my blog